HappyRay/testscribe/docs/index.markdown

 * [Copyright and license](#copyright-and-license)

 # Introduction
-Do you wish you don't have to write assertions before a test is run but just visually verify the result just like you would with testing a web page?
+Do you wish you don't have to write expected results in code but just visually verify the result just like you would with testing a web page?

 Do you write unit tests but don't like the overhead (create a file, name a function, write assertions...)